jared-christensen/AWS-SAML-Signin-Beautifier/README.md

 ## Options

-### 1. Chrome Extension (In Progress)
+### Chrome Extension (Available Now)

-We are currently working on a Chrome extension that will provide the same enhancements.
-Until it is submitted to the store, you will need to install it manually.
+You can install the Chrome extension from the Chrome Web Store.
+We are considering developing a Firefox extension and exploring other browsers if there is enough interest.
 For more details, please refer to the [Chrome Extension](https://github.com/jared-christensen/AWS-SAML-Signin-Beautifier/blob/main/chrome-extension/README.md).

-### 2. Tampermonkey Script (Available Now)

-You can use the Tampermonkey script right now to improve your AWS SAML Signin experience.
-For installation instructions, please refer to the [Tampermonkey README](tampermonkey/README.md).

 ## Screenshot